markfairbanks/tidytable/README.md

 -   `tidyverse`-like syntax built on top of the fast `data.table` package
--   Compatible with the tidy evaluation framework
+-   Compatibility with the tidy evaluation framework
 -   Includes functions that `dtplyr` is missing, including many `tidyr` functions